Virtual Deposition Interpreting Services via Zoom

 The case is Cano v.
 245 C & C, LLC, Court No. 19-21826, motion decided on March 19, 2020 in the United States District Court for the Southern District of Florida and Cano v.
 245 C & C, LLC, Court No. 19-21826, motion decided on December 10th, 2020.

-Legal deposition interpreting firm All Language Alliance, Inc. provides remote deposition interpreters for Zoom depositions and in-person deposition interpreters for on-site depositions in all foreign languages, including Spanish, Korean, Mandarin, Amharic, Somali, Cantonese, Oromo, Russian, French, Italian, Japanese, Nepali, and other languages.
+Legal deposition interpreting firm All Language Alliance, Inc. provides certified remote deposition interpreters for online depositions via Zoom and in-person deposition interpreters for on-site depositions in all foreign languages, including Spanish, Korean, Mandarin, Amharic, Somali, Cantonese, Mongolian, Oromo, Russian, French, Italian, Japanese, Nepali, and other languages.

 #alllanguagealliance #virtualdepositioninterpreter #virtualdepositiontranslator #virtualdepositioninterpreting #depositiontranslator #depositioninterpreter #depositioninterpretingservice #zoomdepositioninterpreter #zoomdepositiontranslator